The Curiosity Show

-The Curiosity Show was an Australian educational children's television show produced from 1972 to 1990 and hosted by Rob Morrison and Deane Hutton.
+The Curiosity Show is an Australian educational children's television show produced from 1972 to 1990 and hosted by Rob Morrison and Deane Hutton.
 The show was produced by Banksia Productions in South Australia for the Nine Network.
 500 episodes were produced across 19 seasons.
 Clips from episodes have been archived on YouTube for preservation.

 History

 Banksia Productions produced the popular children's series Here's Humphrey from 1965.
 The company planned to add some science segments in 1971 and sought assistance from the South Australian Institute of Technology.
 Rob Morrison and Deane Hutton were selected as presenters and the segments were introduced as Humphrey B Bear's Curiosity Show.
 After positive reception from the audience, Banksia Productions and the Nine Network agreed to produce a spin-off series.
 Planning commenced with the working title The F Show.

 Until the early 1970s, children's television was aimed at younger children.
 The broadcasting regulations were changed to require a proportion of programs to be aimed at school-age children, broadcast after school hours.
 This prompted the creation of the Curiosity Show as a separate show.

 The Curiosity Show was screened nationally in Australia as well as in Europe, Asia, and Australasia in 14 countries, and it was dubbed in German for Europe.